symmy596/SurfinPy/README.md

 ### Contact

-If you have questions regarding any aspect of the software then please get in touch with the developer Adam Symington via email - ars44@bath.ac.uk.
+If you have questions regarding any aspect of the software then please get in touch with the development team via email Adam Symington (symmy596@gmail.com), Joshua Tse (joshua.s.tse@gmail.com).
 Alternatively you can create an issue on the [Issue Tracker](https://github.com/symmy596/SurfinPy/issues) or you can discuss your questions on our [gitter channel](https://gitter.im/Surfinpy/Lobby).

 ### Bugs